 A nagging theory of mine remains.
 One of Bob Fosse's characteristic moves was "Jazz Hands."
 Some have said "Jazz Hands" originated from African dance, but was their popularity influenced by Jack Cole's use of Bharatanatyam hand gestures like the alapadma?
 Could the "Jazz Hands" derivative "Spirit Fingers" have been popularized by inspirations from classical Indian dance?
 A girl can dream! ;)

 To close, there is much more that could be said about Jack Cole and his public and personal life, but here I've focused only on the information relevant to assessing his Indian-inspired dance style and where it originated.
 For more reading I would recommend many of the sources below.
-I'll end with a link to the Dance Heritage Collection website's page on Jack Cole which features a rare video of him in a speaking and dancing role in Designing Woman (1957): 100 Dance Treasures: Jack Cole.
+I'll end with a link to the Dance Heritage Collection website's page on Jack Cole which features a rare video of him in a speaking and dancing role in Designing Woman (1957): 100 Dance Treasures: Jack Cole [Update: Site appears to no longer be available, but is archived here].

 Book and Article Sources: